-The school adheres to child protection procedures that have been agreed locally through the Local Safeguarding Partners.
+The school adheres to child protection procedures that have been agreed locally through the local safeguarding partners.
 Where we identify children and families in need of support, we will carry out our responsibilities in accordance with local threshold guidance.

-If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to children's social care immediately.
+If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to children's social care immediately and if a criminal offence has been committed contact the police.
 Anybody can make a referral.
-If the child's situation does not appear to be improving, then the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the headteacher.
+If the child's situation does not appear to be improving, then the staff member with concerns should press for re-consideration by raising concerns again with the DSL and/or the Headteacher.
 Concerns should always lead to help for the child at some point.